usccolumbia/BERTOS/README.md

 ```

 ## Pretrained Models
-Our trained models can be downloaded from [BERTOS models](https://figshare.com/articles/online_resource/BERTOS_model/21554823), and you can use it as a test or prediction model.
+Our trained models can be downloaded from figshare [BERTOS models](https://figshare.com/articles/online_resource/BERTOS_model/21554823), and you can use it as a test or prediction model.

 ## Acknowledgement
 We use the transformer model as implmented in Huggingface.